omarpr/nest-with-graphql/STEP-BY-STEP.md

 npm run start:dev
 ```
 10. Navigate to http://localhost:3000/
-11. Make sure it shows "Hello World!"
+11. Make sure it shows `Hello World!`
-12. Prepare application for GraphQL
+12. Let's prepare the application for GraphQL
 13. Open `src/app.module.ts` and add the following module to the imports:
 ```typescript
     GraphQLModule.forRoot<MercuriusDriverConfig>({